samumantha/research-software-engineering/presentation_PDC25.md

 - Leading the
   [CodeRefinery project and community](https://coderefinery.org).

--
 ]

 ---

+# What is Research Software Engineering?

+Here it is about all the essential tools which are usually skipped in academic education so everyone can make full use of software, computing, and data with focus on **reusability, reproducibility, and openness**.

+-> Everything **around programming**, that helps you be more efficient in your work and supports the reusability of your code.

-# Why are we talking about this?
+# Why are we talking about Research Software Engineering?

 - RSE is part of computational research, but not often taught.
 - "You don't know what you don't know"